swcarpentry/website/_posts/2018/01/2018-01-19-why-sponsor.md

 category: ["CarpentryCon", "Sponsorship", "Community Building"]
 ---

-The inaugural [CarpentryCon 2018](http://www.carpentrycon.org/) will take place on 30 May - 1 June at [University College Dublin](http://www.ucd.ie/).
+The inaugural [CarpentryCon 2018](http://www.carpentrycon.org/) will take place on 30 May-1 June at [University College Dublin](http://www.ucd.ie/).

-CarpentryCon 2018 aims to skill up the next generation of research leaders.
-Unlike conferences that focus on advances within a discipline, CarpentryCon will teach the practical skills people need to lead 21st century research within academia and industry.
+CarpentryCon 2018 will teach the practical skills people need to lead 21st century research within academia and industry.

-CarpentryCon 2018 planning is now well underway.
+Planning is now well underway.
 We have chosen a [venue and a date](http://www.carpentrycon.org/), identified keynote speakers, and roughed out a program, but we are still missing one vital piece:

 #### SPONSORS!